-Serena Williams & Alexis Ohanian: 1st Pic Of Their Gorgeous Baby Girl Revealed
+Serena Williams & Alexis Ohanian: 1st Pics Of Their Gorgeous Baby Girl Revealed

 Serena Williams’ precious little one has finally arrived & we cannot get over how adorable the infant is!
 The tennis champ & her fiancé Alexis Ohanian sure know how to make a beautiful child.
-See for yourselves here!
+Click to see more pics!

 WHAT a cutie!
 Serena Williams, 35, officially became a new mom on Sept.
 1 after she gave birth to a sweet baby girl.
 The little one is both Serena and her fiancé, Alexis Ohanian‘s, 34, first child, and boy is she adorable!
 Their daughter’s very first public photo was shared by Serena on Sept.
 13 via Instagram, and we are already totally in love.
 We can’t even imagine how thrilled Serena and Alexis must be about becoming parents.
 Click here to see pics from Serena’s 50’s-themed baby shower.